HealthHackAu2016/gms/README.md

 Genome Modeling System Enhancement
 ==================================

-This project is for enhancement of The Genome Modeling System (GMS) Check more detailed in <a href="https://github.com/genome/gms">Genome Modeling System</a>
+This project is the enhancement of The Genome Modeling System (GMS) for supporting more model types.
+Please check more detailed in <a href="https://github.com/genome/gms">Genome Modeling System</a>

 # Problem Description